jaytality/keystone/README.md

 >
 > _A central stone at the summit of an arch, locking the whole together._

-This project was developed for rapidly deploying a core set of services that I'd need for hosting web-based projects
+This project was developed for rapidly deploying a core set of services that I'd need for hosting web-based projects locally for development.
+This project can also be deployed for production (no matter how the SysOps and Engineers feel about Docker in production haha)

 ## Requirements